 The sauce ingredients for the Chinese honey garlic chicken are relatively simple.

-Garlic is an essential ingredient for the Chinese honey garlic chicken.
-Therefore, garlic powder is not the substitute, as fresh garlic is crucial for this delicious sauce.
-I prefer to slice the garlic thinly, then saute with some oil until the garlic slices turn golden and crispy.
+Garlic is an essential ingredient for Chinese honey garlic chicken.
+Therefore, garlic powder is not a substitute, as fresh garlic is crucial for this delicious sauce.
+I prefer to slice the garlic thinly, then saute it with some oil until the garlic slices turn golden and crispy.

 - Heat a tablespoon of vegetable oil in the wok/skillet.